DragonRidersUnite/book/src/ruby-primer.md

 # Ruby Primer

 New to Ruby?
+No worries!
 Here's a brief walk through the common language features and syntax as a quick reference.

 ## Core Types